kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelselectors-to-podaffinity/README.md

 ```

 The inter-Pod Affinity plugin will obtain the labels from the pod
-labels by the key in `MatchLabelKey`.
+labels by the key in `MatchLabelSelectors.Key`.

 The obtained labels will be merged to `LabelSelector` of `PodAffinityTerm` depending on `Operator`.
 - If Operator is `In`, `key in (value)` is merged with LabelSelector.